 The Alberta Yoga College is radically different in many ways with three start dates a year

-Become a Certified Yoga Teacher by the end of November!
-Register now for the Winter Session beginning January 8.
+Become a Certified Yoga Teacher by August 8!
+Register now for the Spring Session beginning May 20.

 • Become a confident and competent yoga instructor with our warm support!